tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 The application consists of a master-view-detail pane with advanced features like drag-and-drop, rendering of shapes, and source code.
 These features also include others like exporting the production or adding AI support. **This system allows us to optimize and build automated domain-specific presentations**.
+As a math software engineer, such achievement boosts my automation tools one step further in these graphical domains leading to fastening future undertakings.